 This is a glorious, craggy, carrot-y, carrot cake, just perfect for the first full week of spring.

-The cake is not excessively sweet, which makes it the ideal base for those rich decadent waves of cream cheese frosting.
+This gluten free version of a classic carrot cake is made with almond flour, and chock full of all the things we love about carrot cake – shredded carrots, nuts, coconut, and all the spices!
+It is not excessively sweet, which makes it the ideal base for those rich decadent waves of cream cheese frosting.

 You don’t have to be on a gluten free diet to appreciate this cake.
 The absence of regular flour (and gluten) results in a melt in your mouth texture.
 As a bonus the layers stay nice and flat on top when they bake, which makes for a pretty cake and easy frosting.